MDP in Internet and Game Studies

-The eligibility criteria in the Master's degree programme in Internet and Game Studies consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria which specify and add information to the general criteria.
-Applicants must meet both in order to be considered eligible.
+Eligibility criteria in the Master's degree programme in Internet and Game Studies consist of two parts: the University of Tampere (UTA) general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
+You must meet both in order to be considered eligible.

 - a completed university level Bachelor's degree or equivalent in the field of the desired Master programme or in a closely related subject,

 - fluency in English sufficiently advanced for academic studies.
-For the requirements, please see the section on Language requirements.
+For the requirements, please see the section on Language requirements below.

 Applicants with an unfinished Bachelor's degree